 Also beware of the cottages in Battersea Park, where conveniences are under constant police surveillance.

-Accomodation ads featured in Issue 4
+Ads for accommodation featured in Issue 4

 - Young man in twenties (with large dog) requires immediately furnished flat in Central/North London.
 Up to £12 per week Box 67.